Skip to navigation | Skip to main content | Skip to footer

 • Regular, honest and open communication is the key to achieving understanding, respect and progress at work.

-• Being effective and enjoying work is often to do with how we do the job as well as what we do, so P&DR looks at our ‘soft skills’ (or ‘behaviours’) as well as the tasks we are doing and the results we are trying to achieve.
+• Being effective and enjoying work is often to do with how we do the job as well as what we do, so P&DR looks at our behaviours as well as the tasks we are doing and the results we are trying to achieve.

 Key features of our scheme

-• Every review meeting will, as standard, look at development needs, career/job aspirations and scope for advancement.
+• Every review conversation includes development needs, career/job aspirations and scope for progression.

 • Information from the reviews will now be shared, in a limited way, with other parties, to help make sure things happen as a result of the review commitments.